Turtle Talk Newsletter January 2021

 Turtle Talk - Spot light of Tranquility Team Today Is Thomas

 So lets introduce you to Thomas, many of you will know Thomaz and seen him here at Tranquillity Island Resort for many years.Thomas helps out and helps oversee everything here at the resort and the man to ask any questions.

 You will find Thomas doing much of the work behind the scene's and also at the Beach Hut to ensure we have drinks and all the food is cooked and arrives out on time.
 He friendly kind nature comes through here is during the Yumi 40th Celebrations in 2020.

 Last Words from the Legends Socks and Boots

 Hi, well we not been seeing so many faces this year, but we been keeping the bush walk open ready for you all returning.
 We make sure the smooth running of Tranquillity.

 We been running up and down the beaches, finding people and putting them on right path of the bush walks, security of this place and playing with the new balls we have.
 Last month we had this funny thing flying around think Mick and Vicky called it a drone, anyway Socks and I decided to try to eat it !!!
 But it just took off again maybe next time......

 So we are told not to chasing chicken and now no chasing drone you humans are a funny lot.
 But myself Boots and Socks hope to see you again soon to play ball and gets belly rubs and lots of bush walks soon.

 So we will see you all soon Sock and Boots WOOF WOOF !!

-Happy New Year from everyone at Tranquility Island Resort and Turtle Talk News.
+So lets hope we see you soon and Happy New Year from everyone at Tranquility Island Resort and Turtle Talk News.